mmbman/Katagiri/1986-03-22-Principles-of-Practice-Talk-4.md

 So very naturally, you can see no “hit,” among the hundred thousand attempts to hit the bullseye.
 Nothing.
 So most people are completely discouraged.

-And then Dogen Zenji says, “But don’t be discouraged by realizing no hit among the hundred attempts to hit the bullseye.
+And then Dōgen Zenji says, “But don’t be discouraged by realizing no hit among the hundred attempts to hit the bullseye.
 Please don’t be discouraged, and continue to be a follower of the Buddha’s Way, by virtue of turning a willing ear to buddhas’ and ancestors’ teaching, and giving a willing hand to teachers and ancestors and buddhas.
 And please, continue to practice like this.”
 He said *waku jū chishiki*, which means following the teacher – following a great teacher, following the ancestors, following the buddhas.
 And [after *waku jū chishiki*], *waku jū kyōkan* means following the scriptures, Buddha’s teaching.

 So don’t be discouraged; please continue to practice, by virtue of the turning [your] willing the ears to listen to Buddha’s teaching, and giving your willing hands to great teachers, ancestors, and buddhas.